Clioquinol and Hydrocortisone

 Dermatologic disorders: Acute and chronic dermatologic disorders including contact or atopic dermatitis; impetiginized eczema; nummular eczema; infantile eczema; endogenous chronic infectious dermatitis; stasis dermatitis; pyoderma; nuchal eczema and chronic eczematoid otitis externa; acne urticata; localized or disseminated neurodermatitis; lichen simplex chronicus; anogenital pruritus (vulvae, scroti, ani); folliculitis; bacterial dermatoses; mycotic dermatoses such as tinea (capitis, cruris, corporis, pedis); moniliasis; intertrigo.

-Intolerance to iodochlorhydroxyquin, hydrocortisone, chloroxine, iodine, iodine-containing preparations, or related compounds; herpes simplex, vaccinia, eczema vaccinia, varicella, or other viral infections of the skin.
+Hypersensitivity to iodochlorhydroxyquin, hydrocortisone, chloroxine, iodine, iodine-containing preparations, or related compounds; eye lesions; tuberculosis of the skin; herpes simplex, vaccinia, eczema vaccinia, varicella, or other viral infections of the skin.

-Canadian labeling: Additional contraindications (not in U.S. labeling): Tuberculosis of the skin; syphilitic skin infections; application to ulcerated areas or to the eye; children <2 years.
+Canadian labeling: Additional contraindications (not in US labeling): Syphilitic skin infections; application to large areas, ulcerated areas, or to the eye; children <2 years.

-U.S. labeling: Apply a thin film 3 to 4 times daily.
+Dermatologic disorders: Topical: Apply a thin film 2 to 4 times daily.

 Refer to adult dosing.